 God’s design for a successful family is one where our relationship with our spouse takes priority over our children.
 And our relationship with God should take priority over our spouse.
-This does not mean that our children aren’t important or that we shouldn’t love them sacrificially.
+This does not mean our children aren’t important or we shouldn’t love them sacrificially.

 It simply means that our love for God motivates us to love our spouse as Christ loved the church, and then that Christ-like love for our spouse serves as a model for our children.

 Practical steps to RE-organize your family according to God’s design:

 - Spend time with God on a daily basis – begin each day reading God’s word and praying.

 - Connect with your spouse daily – don’t just grab the remote or start checking email once you put the kids to bed.

 - Limit extracurricular activities – take back the priority over your family.
 The rule in our home is one extracurricular per season per child.